cogini/mix_systemd/README.md

 unit file to manage an Elixir application.

-At its heart, it's a mix task which reads information about the project from `mix.exs` and optional library configuration in `config/config.exs` and generates one or more systemd unit files using Eex templates.
+At its heart, it's a mix task which reads information about the project from `mix.exs` plus optional library configuration in `config/config.exs` and generates systemd unit files using Eex templates.

 The goal is that the project defaults will generate a good systemd unit file, and standard options support more specialized use cases.
-If you need more customization, you can check the local copy of the templates into source control and modify them (patches welcome).
+If you need more customization, you can check the local copy of the templates into source control and modify them (and patches are welcome).

-It uses standard systemd functions and conventions to make your app a more "native" citizen, and takes advantage of systemd features to improve security and reliability.
+It uses standard systemd functions and conventions to make your app a more "native" OS citizen, and takes advantage of systemd features to improve security and reliability.

-While it can be used standalone, more advanced features require scripts from e.g. [mix_deploy](https://github.com/cogini/mix_deploy).
+While it can be used standalone, more advanced use cases require scripts from e.g. [mix_deploy](https://github.com/cogini/mix_deploy).

 ## Installation